kyma-project/serverless/docs/user/tutorials/01-50-sync-function-with-gitops.md

   ```bash
   git clone https://github.com/${GH_USER}/${GH_REPO}.git
   ```
+  > [!NOTE]
-  >**NOTE:** You can also clone the repository using SSH.
+  > You can also clone the repository using SSH.
 To do that, you need to [generate a new SSH key and add it to the ssh-agent](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).

 2. Go to the repository folder: